GDRimmer/Network-Monitoring-Utility/README.md

 - Expanded protocol analysis tools
 - REST API for integration with other security tools
 - Support for additional network diagnostic tools
+- Docker Image for easy deployment and use

 ## Requirements